hyperglyph/hyperglyph/spec/glyph_spec.rst

  glyph rpc
 ===========
 :Author: tef
-:Date: 2012-07-14
+:Date: 2012-07-24
-:Version: 0.4 (DRAFT)
+:Version: 0.5 (DRAFT)

-glyph-rpc is a client-server protocol for interacting with objects over http, using machine readable web pages.
+glyph-rpc is a client-server protocol for interacting with objects over http, sing machine readable web pages.

 these pages are encoded using a data-interchange format with hypermedia elements. the format is called glyph, and